bibekgurunguh/myRize/README.md

 ## Installation

-Install both server and client at once.
+Install dependencies on both server and client at once.
 `npm run install-all`

 OR

-Install server and client separately.
+Install dependencies on server and client separately.
 Follow the links below for instructions:

 Client:
 https://github.com/bibekgurunguh/myRize/blob/master/client/README.md